att/netarbiter/sds/openstack-helm-ceph-resiliency-test/README.rst

 Mission
 -------

 The goal of resiliency tests for OpenStack-Helm/Ceph is to provide the symptoms and solutions for the problems that happen due to software and/or hardward failures.
-Our resiliency test is of a limited scope to Ceph among mutiple OpenStack-Helm compoments.
+Our resiliency test is of a limited scope to Ceph among various OpenStack-Helm compoments.

 Communication
 -------------